lecritch/logistic_sea-chi-ds/README.md

 You will be able to:
 1. Describe the need for logistic regression
-2. Describe the mathematics behind logistic regression
+2. Explore how the sigmoid function "links" the linear equation to a probabilistic model
-* Interpret the parameters of a logistic regression model
+3. Explain the connection of logodds to the linear model
+4. Differentiate between the new type of loss function and OLS

-## 1 Describe the need for logistic regression
+## 1. Describe the need for logistic regression

 ## Linear to Logistic regression
 ![img](img/linear_vs_logistic_regression.jpg)